md8n/GCodeClean/README.md

     -f, --filename <FILENAME>    Full path to the input filename.
 This is the only required option
 ```

 `split` assumes the `filename` provided, is for a GCode file that has already been `clean`ed.
 It will create a folder with the same name as `filename` but minus the filename extension (`.nc` etc.).
-And within that file it will create one individual file for each cutting path in the original file.
+And within that folder it will create one individual file for each cutting path in the original file.

 Each individual file should be a valid GCode file that can be run independently.